CSPanda21/ProductPlant/README.md

 # Getting Started

 Welcome to this new project.
-This is a CAP + BTP services + React project.
+This is a CAP + React app deployed to BTP Cloud Foundry runtime.
 Enjoy!!

 It contains these folders and files, following our recommended project layout: